RamlyBurger/FoodHunter/docs/reports/STUDENT_3_REPORT_Section_5.md

 ### 5.1 Potential Threats and Attacks

+The Order & Pickup Module handles sensitive order data and financial transactions, making it a high-value target for attackers.
+The module must protect against unauthorized access to orders, fraudulent order collection, and data integrity issues during concurrent operations.

 #### Threat 1: IDOR (Insecure Direct Object Reference)

 IDOR attacks occur when an attacker manipulates object identifiers to access resources belonging to other users.
 In the Order & Pickup module, an attacker could modify the order ID in API requests to view or cancel orders belonging to other customers.
+This vulnerability is listed in the OWASP Top 10 as "Broken Access Control."

+**Technical Details:**
+- Sequential or predictable IDs make IDOR attacks easier to execute
+- Attackers can use automated tools to enumerate order IDs
+- API endpoints that accept user-supplied IDs are particularly vulnerable
+- Both GET (viewing) and POST/PUT/DELETE (modifying) operations can be exploited

 **Attack Scenario:**